 How can you improve your cardiovascular system?

-Cardio workouts are growing in popularity these days due to how thoroughly they get your body moving and how fun they can be.
+Cardio workouts, also referred to as cardiovascular exercise, are great to incorporate into your workout plan because of how they get your body moving and how fun they can be.
+They are an effective way to increase your heart rate for the purpose of improving your health.
 Aerobic exercises use oxygen and encourage blood circulation while burning off a substantial amount of calories.

-This category is an extremely wide range as most physical activity stimulates breathing and heart rates to sustainably increased levels.
+When it comes to cardio workouts, the options are nearly endless.
+Most physical activities that stimulate your breathing and heart rate to sustainably increased levels are considered a cardio exercise.
 If performed at the correct intensity, running, swimming, dancing, walking, skiing, skating, biking, rowing, or jumping jacks can all count.
 There are plenty of indoor cardio machines like ellipticals or treadmills that are also included as aerobic activities.
 Light-to-moderate intensity is the goal here.

 Proper muscle conditioning helps make you stronger and involves a slightly higher level of intensity than cardio workouts.
 If your goal is muscle growth, then you should include around three sessions of twenty-minute strength workouts every week.
 Exercises are based on resistance and increase heart rate, burn fat, and aid in maintaining a healthy body.